NapthaAI/node/README.md

 bash launch.sh
 ```

-This will install all of the required components.
+This will install all of the components, including:
+- Python 3.12 (pre-Requirement)
+- Poetry (manages dependencies)
+- SurrealDB (Naptha Protocol info is stored here)
+- RabbitMQ (message-broker for the Naptha Protocol)
+- Ollama (used to run LLMs)
+- Docker (isolates Modules from the system)
+- Naptha node (orchestrates ML workflows)

  After a few minutes you should see,```[System] Setup complete.
 Applications are running.```

-Then, in a new window run:
+Then, in a new terminal window run:

 ```bash
 journalctl -u nodeapp -n 100 -f